-- 274 Small for Size Syndrome - 275 Small for size syndrome refers to graft dysfunction of varying severity occurring in the early - 276 post-operative period, less than 30 days, following transplantation of a size-reduced liver
+347 Small for Size Syndrome

+348 Small for size syndrome refers to graft dysfunction of varying severity occurring in the early post-operative period, less than 30 days, following transplantation of a size-reduced liver allograft, with no other identified cause of graft dysfunction such as vascular thrombosis,

-- 277 allograft, with no other identified cause of graft dysfunction such as vascular thrombosis, - 278 prolonged ischemia, or other etiology.58 Typical findings include worsening cholestasis and - 279 ascites.
-With optimal care, some patients may recover while others may require re- - 280 transplantation.
-In many cases, the calculated MELD score will provide adequate priority. - However, mortality risk may not be adequately reflected by the calculated MELD score in - cases of severe dysfunction, and an exception may be appropriate. - Documentation submitted for case review should include all of the following: - Risk factor for small for size syndrome - Interventions used to treat small for size syndrome - Clinical status of the patient (hospitalized, requiring ICU care, intubated)
+351 prolonged ischemia, or other etiology.38 Typical findings include worsening cholestasis and

+352 ascites.
+With optimal care, some patients may recover while others may require re-353 transplantation.

+In many cases, the calculated MELD score will provide adequate priority.
+However,

+355 mortality risk may not be adequately reflected by the calculated MELD score in cases of

+356 severe dysfunction, and an exception may be appropriate.

+- 357 Documentation submitted for case review should include all of the following: - Risk factor for small for size syndrome - Interventions used to treat small for size syndrome

-287 288 Chror
+38Uemura, T., S. Wada, T. Kaido, et al. "How far can we lower graft-to-recipient weight ratio for living donor liver transplantation under modulation of portal venous pressure?"
+Surgery 159 (2016): 1623-30.

+• Clinical status of the patient (hospitalized, requiring ICU care, intubated)

-Chronic Rejection
+362 Chronic Rejection

-There is inadequate evidence to support granting a MELD exception for chronic rejection in adult candidates with the typical clinical symptoms associated with this diagnosis.
+363 There is inadequate evidence to support granting a MELD exception for chronic rejection 364 in adult candidates with the typical clinical symptoms associated with this diagnosis.

 In cases where re-transplantation is being considered, it is anticipated that progressive injury of the allograft due to rejection will be reflected in the development of liver dysfunction, and prioritization by MELD score may be appropriate.
-Cases with atypical clinical scenarios in which the degree of liver dysfunction and risk of waitlist mortality are not reflected by the MELD score may be considered on an individual basis.
+Cases with atypical clinical scenarios in which the degree of liver dysfunction and risk of waitlist mortality are not reflected by the MELD score

+369 may be considered on an individual basis.

-296 Diffuse Ischemic Cholangiopathy
+370 Diffuse Ischemic Cholangiopathy

-Diffuse ischemic cholangiopathy is a complication associated with donation after cardiac death (DCD) donors.
-Analysis of waitlist outcomes for patients re-listed after undergoing liver transplant from a DCD donor demonstrates that these patients have a similar or improved waitlist survival compared to donation after brain death (DBD) candidates who are re-listed with similar MELD scores.
-However, patients with ischemic cholangiopathy may have significant morbidity and require multiple repeat biliary interventions and repeat hospitalizations for cholangitis.
-Despite similar waitlist outcomes as DBD donor liver recipients who are listed for retransplant, the Committee supports increased priority for prior DCD donor liver recipients to encourage use of DCD livers when appropriate.

-In addition, analyses has shown that patients with a prior DCD transplant and an approved MELD score exception had an improved survival compared to those who never had an exception approved.
-Fatients with biliary injuries and need for biliary interventions also have been demonstrated to have an increased risk of graft loss and death.
-Therefore, patients with a prior DCD transplant that demonstrated two or more of the following criteria within months of transplant should be considered for MELD exception:
+Diffuse ischemic cholangiopathy is a complication associated with donation after cardiac death

+- 372 (DCD) donors.
+Analysis of waitlist outcomes for patients re-listed after undergoing liver - 373 transplant from a DCD donor demonstrates that these patients have a similar or improved - 374 waitlist survival compared to donation after brain death (DBD) candidates who are re-listed with - 375 similar MELD scores.39 However, patients with ischemic cholangiopathy may have significant - 376 morbidity and require multiple repeat biliary interventions and repeat hospitalizations for - 377 cholangitis.
+Despite similar waitlist outcomes as DBD donor liver recipients who are listed for - 378 retransplant, the Committee supports increased priority for prior DCD donor liver recipients to - encourage use of DCD livers when appropriate. - In addition, analyses has shown that patients with a prior DCD transplant and an approved - 381 MELD score exception had an improved survival compared to those who never had an - exception approved.40 Patients with biliary injuries and need for biliary interventions also have - been demonstrated to have an increased risk of graft loss and death.41 Therefore, patients with a prior DCD transplant that demonstrated two or more of the following criteria within